-In addition to offering this free course, starting with the Fall semester, 2018, MAST will offer each institution approximately two days per semester of clinical simulation practice at the UMMC School of Medicine's Office of Interprofessional Simulation, Training, Assessment, Research, and Safety (ISTARS) Center.
+In addition to offering this free course, starting MAST offers each institution approximately two days per semester of clinical simulation practice at the UMMC School of Medicine's Office of Interprofessional Simulation, Training, Assessment, Research, and Safety (ISTARS) Center.
 The Robert M. Hearin Foundation has generously provided for partial reimbursement (up to $1000/approved application/institution) to reimburse travel costs for faculty and students.
 Faculty facilitating their students at the SIEC must have been either through the MAST Foundations Course or had equivalent coursework.
-To schedule onsite simulation education for your school, complete the MAST Onsite Student Group Simulation Request Form.
+To schedule onsite simulation education for your school, complete the MAST On-site Student Group Simulation Request Form.

 She was selected as a National League for Nursing (NLN) 2019 Simulation Leader.
 Cockrell is a Certified Healthcare in Simulation Educator (CHSE), and Society of Simulation in Healthcare (SSH) Accreditation Site Reviewer.
-She is member of the awards committee for the International Nursing Association for Clinical Simulation and Learning (INACSL) HomeGrown Solution Committee and a member of the convention planning committee for the Organization of Associate Degree Nursing (OADN).
+She is member of the awards committee for the International Nursing Association for Clinical Simulation and Learning (INACSL) and a member of the convention planning committee for the Organization of Associate Degree Nursing (OADN).
 She has written for the National League of Nursing TEQ blog, and has presented at several international, national and local conferences.